 In order to get things over and done with, people are more apt to agree to unfavorable terms.

-Divorce is a big deal and can have lasting ramifications.
-Your financial future can take a hit.
-If you don’t negotiate for parenting time, it can influence how much you get to see your kids.
+Divorce is a big deal and has lasting ramifications.
+Your financial future often takes a hit.
+If you don’t negotiate for parenting time, it influences how much you get to see your kids.

 This isn’t to say you shouldn’t explore uncontested divorce, but be careful what you agree to.
 Take the time to consider what you really want and need when you dissolve your marriage.